-In an interview with Stan “The Rhino” Efferding, the importance of active rehab is discussed.
-Passive methods such as massage, ultrasound, electronic muscle stimulation, active release technique (ART), and so on, all have their place, but they don’t substitute for active rehab… they facilitate it!
+In an interview with Stan “The Rhino” Efferding, the importance of active rehab is emphasized.
+Passive methods—such as massage, ultrasound, electronic muscle stimulation, Active Release Techniques (ART), and others—definitely have their place.
+But they aren’t a substitute for active rehab… they’re a way to facilitate it.

-Active methods will always trump passive methods.
+Active methods will always trump passive ones.
 If you don’t move, it’s no different than putting a cast or brace on the area.
 You’ll quickly lose strength, mobility, and function.
-I’ve known many people over the years that have gone the passive approach for weeks, even months, after an injury only to come back in worse condition than they began.

-I’ve learned that movement is the key – that movement needs to come from you, not from others.
-Sure, you can have people or machines work on you, but only to help you work on yourself.
-As Efferding puts it,
+What I’ve learned is this: movement is the key—and that movement needs to come from you, not someone else.
+Sure, others (or machines) can work on you, but only to help you work on yourself.
+As Efferding puts it:

-Bottom Line: The best way to recover from an injury is movement to encourage blood flow to the area and lymphatic drainage of waste products away from the area.
+Bottom Line: The best way to recover from an injury is through movement.
+It encourages blood flow to the area and promotes lymphatic drainage to remove waste.
+Passive therapies can help—but ultimately, it’s up to you to do the work.

 Injury Prevention Strategies for Aging Athletes